intercom/intercom-dotnet/README.md

 // Convert a contact to a User
 // Note that if the user does not exist they will be created, otherwise they will be merged.
-// For more info please see the [API reference](https://developers.intercom.com/reference#convert-a-lead) User user = contactsClient.Convert(contact, new User() { user_id = "120" });
+User user = contactsClient.Convert(contact, new User() { user_id = "120" });

 // Delete a contact